 - Understand how data/documents are delivered from your chosen Liaison tool.

 Start by understanding your target local system's requirements for uploading data or documents.
 With those requirements in mind, review the Liaison extraction tools available to you.
 The ideal situation involves no transformations: you're able to extract the data or documents exactly as your local system requires for upload.
 Read on for more details on what to look for when researching load and extract tools.

 Broadly, there are two categories of transformation, dealing with two aspects of the data or documents being transferred:

 If you choose to transfer digital objects instead of files, what type of object is required by the target local system?
-Common digital objects for transferring data include JSON and XML objects.
-Standard object notation languages are well understand by major coding languages; it will be straightforward to transform one type of object to another using a major coding language.
+Common digital objects for transferring data include JSON objects.
+Standard object notation languages are well understood by major coding languages; it will be straightforward to transform one type of object to another using a major coding language.
 Again, consider how data is delivered by Liaison's tools, and what type of object is required by the target local system.

 Since Liaison's extract tools are flexible, format transformations can often be avoided.
 For example, if your target local system can only import CSV files, it's possible to configure an extract from Liaison's platform that is delivered as a CSV file.
 Plan your approach carefully to minimize friction during transfer.